As one of the more expensive glass types on the market, fire-rated glazing has proven itself a worthwhile investment.

 What Comprises the Fire-Rated Glazing’s Cost Per Square Foot

 How much does fire-rated glass cost?
 The answer comes down to these three main factors:

-Possibly the most significant factor in determining the cost of fire-rated glazing is its location in a building.
+The most significant factor in determining the cost of fire-rated glazing is its location in a building.
 Much of this cost is determined by building codes.

 Of course, building codes vary from place to place, right down to the municipality level.
 Although the International Code Council has set the minimum building code regulations, they are only the minimum.
 Different jurisdictions can impose more stringent but not less-stringent rules.

-Make sure your architect or project manager is up to speed on all building costs and incorporates those regulations into your project’s design.
+Ensure your architect or project manager is up to speed on all building costs and incorporates those regulations into your project’s design.
 Failing to follow codes is expensive -- chances are a building inspector will cite your project and require you to replace the glass.

-It’s primarily used in -- and often required for -- egress points, such as a fire escapes, stairwells, or corridors.
+It’s primarily used in -- and often required for -- egress points, such as fire escapes, stairwells, or corridors.